 - Approval of the Conditional Use Permit Merced County will consider the proposed dairy project as a "Conditional Use Permit."
 Conditional Use Permits are discretionary permits for uses of land that require special review to ensure that they are compatible with the neighborhood and surrounding land uses.
-They are considered more likely to affect surrounding land uses than uses permitted by right in a zoning district or those uses permitted under Administrative Permits. - Hazardous Material Business Plan (HMBP) The on-site storage of any hazardous material over threshold quantities (55 gallons; 200 cu. ft.; or 500 pounds) would require a HMBP to be filed with the Merced County Division of Environmental Health (DEH).
-Any quantity of hazardous waste generated on site also requires that a HMBP be filed.
-A Hazardous Material Business Plan for the proposed dairy expansion has been submitted to the Merced County Department of Environmental Health. - State Small Water System Permit If the State does not require a public water system permit described below, the presence of five or more service connections on the water system requires the facility to obtain a state small water system permit from Merced County DEH.
+They are considered more likely to affect surrounding land uses than uses permitted by right in a zoning district or those uses permitted under Administrative Permits. - Building Permit Merced County will require a building permit for the proposed dairy expansion project, specifically for any new structures exceeding 120 square feet. - Demolition Permits Merced County will require a demolition permit for each feature to be demolished, including a residence and associated septic system.
+Merced County DEH will approve the building demolition permit only if a separate demolition permit application for the associated septic system has been received by MCDEH. - Animal Confinement Facility Liquid Manure Retention Pond or Settling Basin Permit (PE 1408) - The Merced County Division of Environmental Health will require a permit for the construction of new liquid manure retention ponds. - Roadway Impact Evaluation or Roadway Impact Agreement The Merced County Public Works Department has instituted roadway improvement conditions for new or expanding projects that would impact the County's road system.
+A roadway impact evaluation or a roadway impact agreement has been identified by the Public Works Department as a condition of approval to fund or complete needed improvement of adjacent roads and maintain adequate traffic circulation. - Hazardous Material Business Plan (HMBP) The on-site storage of any hazardous material over threshold quantities (55 gallons; 200 cu. ft.; or 500 pounds) would require a HMBP to be filed with the Merced County Division of Environmental Health (DEH).
+Any quantity of hazardous waste generated on-site also requires that a HMBP be filed.
+A revision to the Hazardous Material Business Plan for the proposed dairy expansion will be submitted to the Merced County Department of Environmental Health. - Merced County MS4 Storm Water Permit, Order No. 2013-0001-DWQ Since the project includes more than 5,000 square feet of new impervious surface, the applicant must implement site design, source control, runoff reduction and storm water treatment as described in the permit.